Rahmenordnung/toy_storie_shop/README.md

 -- __Search selectors__: There are three selectors that ease the customers display a lot.
 One can look after the __City__ where the products were delievered, the __Customer name__ and the __order date__ of the delievery.
 In that way the user can have differents perspectives in which the the data can be analized

 -- __Google map__: Allwos the user to locate precisely all the custommers adresses listed in the database.
-On hover it appears the city name and by clicking the marker the CUstomer firma name, and the adress available in the records.
+On hover it appears the city name and by clicking the marker, the Customer firma name and the adress available in the records.
 (Uses Google Maps and Google Places).
-See js/maps.js. *Misstaches by the adress could appear due to the geographical localizators
+See js/maps.js. *Mistakes by the adress could appear due to the geographical localizators or incomplete data in the dataset

--- __Footer__: Informs the user that the site is hosted by Github Pages, and provides as link to where they can view the source code on Github, and also a link to the dataset in a elegant dark green color.
+-- __Footer__: Informs the user that the site is hosted by Github Pages, and provides us a link to where they can view the source code on Github, and also a link to the dataset in a elegant dark green color.

 #### <a name="Coding_languages"></a>Current Features ##